 Sometimes brushing and flossing your teeth everyday is not a guarantee that you’ll never have cavities.
 There are situations and habits that put you at high risk of cavities.
-Cavities occur due to oral bacteria that causes decay or what is commonly known as dental carries.
+Cavities occur due to oral bacteria that cause decay or what is commonly known as dental caries.
 Cavities are a top concern in family dentistry.
 The bacteria can spread further and invade different areas of the tooth.
 When this happens, it is regarded as a bacterial infection.
 Let’s take a look at some factors that put you at high risk of cavities and how you can control or minimize them.

 Presence of oral bacteria

 Bacteria in the mouth can quickly build up whenever you feed on sugary foods or carbohydrates and drinks that create acids.
 Acids in the mouth corrode the protective layer of the tooth enamel making it sensitive and prone to bacteria.
 When the substance on the protective layer of the enamel is removed, the result is significant exposure to infection.
 Some people have more microbe species than others and hence have a higher risk of getting cavities.

 How keen are you on taking care of your teeth and gums?
 First, people who brush and floss daily are at a reduced risk of oral bacteria that may cause cavities.
 This is because food particles are eliminated in the mouth so there’s no risk of acids corroding the enamel.
 Additionally, visiting the dental office Richmond Hill to have regular checkups and also professional cleaning will go a long way in making sure you keep cavities at bay.

 What you eat will determine how prone you are to cavities.
 When you take too much acidic foods and drinks, you increase the chances of eroding the enamel and making your teeth sensitive.
 The high acidity is never good for the mouth and your saliva is what restores it to normal pH.
 Foods that are sugary or high in carbohydrates can also contribute to cavities since they enhance bacteria in the mouth.